realityforge/getopt4j/README.md

 library).
 It attempts to do this in a simpler, more Java-centric manner than the original product.

-The easiest way to download the library is to add it has the maven dependency;
+The easiest way to download the library is to add the maven dependency;

 ```xml
 <dependency>